hydpy-dev/hydpy/hydpy/sphinx/development.rst

 Most likely, you would prefer to install Git together with a graphical user interface like `source tree`_.

-To contribtue to HydPy requires essentially three or four steps, no matter if working directy online on GitHub or with your local Git software.
+To contribute to HydPy requires essentially three or four steps, no matter if working directy online on GitHub or with your local Git software.
 For simplicity and generality, these steps are explained using the example of a single change to the documentation via GitHub: